 Santa Rosa High School prides itself on recognizing and appreciating that not every kid thrives best in a comprehensive high school setting.
 With this knowledge, counselors are trained to look outside the “traditional” box and work with students and their families on finding the setting that may allow them to be most successful in attaining a high school diploma.

 Santa Rosa City Schools has a few Alternative School Settings Sites.
 Please review this information on the various options.
-After reading the information, please contact your student’s counselor for an appointment to discuss choices or answer more indebt questions.
-In the Alt Ed Attachment below, please note that MESA is no longer in existence and therefore not an option for an alternative setting.
+After reading the information, please contact your student’s counselor for an appointment to discuss choices or answer more in-depth questions.

 Each has its own philosophy, site, and personality.
 It is important to visit and to speak to representatives prior to choosing a school for your child.
 This site is a list of Charter Schools within Sonoma County including contact information: